jeremiah-c-leary/vhdl-style-guide/docs/processes/project_board.rst

 Version 4.0
 ===========

-This view provides a list of all issues which would be candidates when a major rewrite occures.
+This view provides a list of all issues which would be candidates when a major rewrite occurs.
 This could be due to limitations in parsing or the underlying data structure.